 Reading is a priority at NCS and children have extensive opportunities to develop their skills and love of reading.
 The children in Y3-6 partake in accelerated reading on a daily basis which provides them with the opportunity to read a wide range of texts and complete quizzes on them to ensure they have understood the text.
 In addition to this, all classes across the school have reading strategy lessons four times a week.
 During these sessions the children can engage with a text as a group and share their findings and understanding of a text.
 The children are exposed to both fictional and non-fictional texts to broaden their knowledge.

-Each week, the children take part in a comprehension lesson which focuses more closely on developing their ability to demonstrate their understanding of a text and how to extract information.
+Each week the children partake in a comprehension lesson which focuses on developing their understanding of a text and how to extract information.

 Click here to view the whole school English overview

 Click here for more information on Phonic and Year 1 Phonics Screening Check

 Need more information on Early Reading and Phonics?
 Click here!